 The $g_S$ case is shown in the lower panel of Fig.~\ref{fig:gevp_main} and shows a similar but minor improvement with $c_S=0.00015$ since ESC has been suppressed well in the distilled interpolation field ${\cal N}$, even though the impact can be more obvious on the other ensembles with heavier pion masses.

-We refer the reader to the supplemental materials~\cite{supplemental} for an extended discussion on the construction of the interpolation field, including its application to other typical ensembles, as well as a justification for the inefficiency of GEVP with ${\cal N}\pi$ states in the current fit range.
+We refer the reader to the supplemental materials~\cite{supplemental} for an extended discussion on {the current-involved interpolator used in this work (distinct from the standard ${\cal N}\pi$ one), including its application to other typical ensembles and illustrations} on the inefficiency of GEVP with ${\cal N}\pi$ interpolator in the current fit range.

-\textit{Results}: To extract the results at the physical point in the continuum and infinite-volume limits, we employ the following joint fit ansatz:
+\textit{Results}: {With significantly fewer inversions compared to prior studies~\cite{Alexandrou:2022dtc,Bali:2023sdi,Jang:2023zts} and negligible autocorrelation~\cite{supplemental}, the values of $g_{S,T}$ obtained on all ensembles are compiled in Table~\ref{tab:info}.} To extract the results at the physical point in the continuum and infinite-volume limits, we employ the following joint fit ansatz:

 where $g_X^{\rm QCD}$ is the target physical value.
 The parameters $c_l$, $c_V$, and $c_a$ describe the pion mass dependence, finite-volume dependence, and discretization effects, respectively.
 We omit any dependence on the strange quark mass, as our current data lack the sensitivity to constrain such a term.